Hiteshshingala/github-users-challenge-/README.md

 Make efficient use of the GitHub API to minimize unnecessary requests.

 # Evaluation Criteria:
-## Candidates will be evaluated based on the following criteria:
 - Successful integration with the GitHub API to fetch user data.
 - Implementation of a filtering mechanism for usernames.
 - Quality of the user interface and overall design.